mradcliffe/lionhunt/README.md

 Use verbose output.
 This is useful when running interactively, but should be disabled when providing all options on the command line.

+### output

+Provide an output file name to wirte to.
+By default, output is printed to `STDOUT`.

 ## TODO

-* Add `output` option to output to a file and output to STDOUT by default if not set.
 * Add `interactive` option and prompt for user name and password there, and disable auto-prompt.
 Error out instead.
 * Support nested comments.
-This is a pain in the butt to do and increases execution time/explodes the number of requests needed.
+   * This is a pain in the butt to do and increases execution time/explodes the number of requests needed.

 ### Probably won't do